Esri/maps-app-android/docs/index.md

 ## Place search

 [Geocoding](https://developers.arcgis.com/android/latest/guide/search-for-places-geocoding-.htm#ESRI_SECTION1_406F4F35F62C465ABC52F3FF04BB6B04) lets you transform an address or a place name to a specific geographic location.
 The reverse lets you use a geographic location to find a description of the location, like a postal address or place name.
 In the Maps App, we use a [LocatorTask](https://developers.arcgis.com/android/latest/guide/search-for-places-geocoding-.htm#ESRI_SECTION1_62AE6A47EB4B403ABBC72337A1255F8A) to perform geocoding and reverse geocoding functions provided by [Esri's World Geocoding Service](https://developers.arcgis.com/features/geocoding/).
-The LocatorTask has various asynchronous methods that we use to provide address suggestions when searching for places or geocoding locations.
+The `LocatorTask` has various asynchronous methods that we use to provide address suggestions when searching for places or geocoding locations.

-In the Maps App, LocatorTasks are initialized using an online locator provided by an ArcGIS service.
+In the Maps App, `LocatorTask`s are initialized using an online locator provided by an ArcGIS service.

 ```java
 // The Locator Task class variable is initialized using the ArcGIS World Geocoding Server.
 mLocator = new LocatorTask(getString("http://geocode.arcgis.com/arcgis/rest/services/World/GeocodeServer");
 ```

 You can also provision your own [custom geocode service](https://doc.arcgis.com/en/arcgis-online/administer/configure-services.htm#ESRI_SECTION1_0A9A071A7AB748028C8213D1D863FA18) to support your organization.
-Before using the LocatorTask to geocode or search for places, the LocatorTask must be LOADED.
-The loadable pattern is described [here](https://developers.arcgis.com/android/latest/guide/loadable-pattern.htm).
-LocatorTask operations are performed asynchronously using ListenableFutures, an implementation of Java’s Future interface.
-ListenableFutures add the ability to attach a listener that runs upon completion of the task.
+Before using the `LocatorTask` to geocode or search for places, the `LocatorTask` must be `LOADED`.
+The loadable pattern is described [here](https://developers.arcgis.com/android/latest/guide/loadable-pattern.htm). `LocatorTask` operations are performed asynchronously using `ListenableFutures`, an implementation of Java’s Future interface. `ListenableFutures` add the ability to attach a listener that runs upon completion of the task.
 One of the first user interactions the Maps App supports is suggesting places near the device location.

 ## Place suggestions